 Dan has been dancing for 30+ years: ballroom, country western, swing, ballet, modern and jazz, and spent 9 years Tap Dancing at the Peabody Institute in Baltimore Maryland.
-You would think after all this time he would have improved.
+He was elected to be the third president of the AWCSC in August 2018.
 During the light of day, Dan is a Research Physiologist for the US Army Institute of Surgical Research, Blood Program.
 He has spent 35 years of his life sequestered in laboratories and libraries at various universities, which explains a lot.
 When he is not dancing, or being a lab rat, he enjoys inline skating, flying trapeze, growing roses and arguing with cats.
 When he grows up, he wants to run away and join the circus.

 Marval started country dancing in 2001.
 He learned the basics and then learned some choreographed routines in 2002 and competed on the country dance circuit.
 He enjoys all kinds of country, latin, and swing dancing but his favorite is west coast swing.
 He has really enjoyed learning and being involved with the west coast swing dance community in San Antonio.

 I joined the Alamo West Coast Swing Club in September of 2015.
 I danced extensively during my formative years, but this has been my first foray into dancing as an adult.
 I’ve received so much personal benefit from this Club that I would like to help insure its future success!
 I hope that by supporting the organization I am insuring that someone else in the future will have the benefit of learning an amazing dance from an amazing group of people in a judgement-free zone!